inertialsense/IS-hdw/Products/EVB-2-1/README.md

 + Move TIOA1 (TC input) pin from GPIO1 to GPIO9 for measuring encoder velocity on to GPIO9 (multi-tie).
 We would not like to have to tie GPIO9 and GPIO3 together offboard the EVB-2 for wheel encoder input.
 We share the QDEC and TC input on the same line for angle and velocity measurement.

 + Consider adding a TC input to each of the QDEC channel A lines so all wheel encoder inputs support velocity measurement.
 + Add second CAN transceiver from EVB E70 to H2 and remove CAN jumper.
-We can share H2 with uINS and EVB-E70.
+We can share H2 with IMX and EVB-E70.
 Connect transceivers disable line to jumper or EVB disable line.
 + Enlarge fiducials from 0.76mm to 1.0mm on both sides.
 + Fix the I2C line (SDA, SCL) reversal on EVB-2 SAME70.